Despite my reference at one point that certain authors would have done well

 but to be formed

-For this reason, a Catholic seminary (at least) includes daily Mass,
+This is why a Catholic seminary includes daily Mass,

 communal prayer several times a day,